Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Evolution of Service Provisioning

 At present, the main building blocks of an adaptive optical network, such as more-programmable optics, SDN- and network function virtualization (NFV)-based software control and automation, cross-domain orchestration, monitoring and network telemetry, AI/ML-based intelligence, and processing resources to support AI/ML analysis (Fig.~\ref{f1}), are now available.
 Nevertheless, each one of these blocks is currently at different stages of maturity and commercial adoption.
 Thus, considerable technological advances are still required before truly adaptive optical networks can be realized.
 This survey focuses on a review of the state-of-the-art regarding the existing AI/ML-aided service (re)provisioning frameworks developed to best-fit time-varying traffic demands, as these have evolved over the years.
 It is worth mentioning that, the evolution towards adaptive optical networks is related to a number of other use-cases, such as self-healing operations upon failures and attacks to increase network reliability, and self-optimization of system margin utilization in QoT estimation models (i.e., to capture signal variability and degradation).
 Surveys related to these use cases can be found in~\cite{Furdek:21, Musumeci:19, Pointurier:21}.
 In this survey, however, the focus is on the use case of traffic-driven service (re)provisioning for which the underlying ML-aided resource allocation schemes developed are extensively reviewed.
 To the best of our knowledge, this is the first survey in the literature that is dedicated to this important use case.

 In general, traffic-driven service provisioning frameworks have evolved over the years, following the technological advances towards the realization of adaptive networks.
 Specifically, the evolution has gradually transformed these frameworks from reactive, to proactive, towards more adaptive service provisioning operations (Table~\ref{f2}).
 Each transformation step increases the levels of network automation, programmability, intelligence, and dynamicity of service provisioning operations, with the aim of more efficiently utilizing the available network resources, while ensuring that pre-defined QoS targets of existing and future services and applications are met.
 Table~\ref{f2} summarizes the main characteristics of each service provisioning framework with a brief description on how variations in traffic-demand are captured to initiate the service reprovisioning mechanisms.
 As described in Table~\ref{f2}, reactive networks are mainly static and reprovisioning is initiated when predefined network performance metrics are violated (e.g., link utilization reaches predefined thresholds).
 Intelligence, through the application of AI/ML for traffic-driven service (re)provisioning purposes is present only in proactive and adaptive frameworks.
-Even though several works exist in the literature that apply AI methods (e.g., RL, genetic algorithms) for service provisioning purposes in static networks~\cite{9713679,9766412}, this is mainly to address computational complexity of resource allocation problems when the problem size makes the problem intractable (i.e., AI/ML is not concerned with traffic analysis and therefore such approaches are not reviewed in this survey).
-A first qualitative comparison between the reactive, proactive, and adaptive networks is presented in Table~\ref{f3}, in order to highlight the main reasons behind each evolution step.
+Even though several works exist in the literature that apply AI/ML methods (e.g., RL, genetic algorithms) for service provisioning purposes in static networks~\cite{9713679,9766412,9895124}, this is mainly to address computational complexity of resource allocation problems when the problem size makes the problem intractable (i.e., AI/ML is not concerned with traffic analysis and therefore such approaches are not reviewed in this survey).